 testValue, requests to your url endpoint will look something like this:

-When using Basic Auth authentication, simply add your username and password to the appropriate fields.
+When using Basic Auth authentication, add your username and password to the appropriate fields.
 They will be joined into a colon-delimited string, like

 username:password.
 Some APIs don't require a username; in this case, leave the field blank to get a colon-prefixed password string.

-As long as your service is correctly configured, you'll next be provided with the option to select queries and mutations from the OpenAPI service to add to your TakeShape schema.
+As long as your service is correctly configured, you'll be provided with the option to select queries and mutations from the OpenAPI service to add to your TakeShape schema.

 With the power of TakeShape, you can import any query or mutation from your OpenAPI specification to your schema.
-Instead of having to manually write queries and mutations, you can create them with a few clicks.
+Instead of having to manually write queries and mutations, you can create them with a few selects.

 A dialog to select queries and mutations you'd like to add will be shown after connecting a service for the first time.
-To re-open the dialog later, visit the connected service's page and click the button labeled Select OpenAPI Queries/Mutations.
+To re-open the dialog later, visit the connected service's page and select the button labeled Select OpenAPI Queries/Mutations.

 Once your specification has loaded, the dialog will disappear and you will be shown all the queries and mutations you can import.
 If your spec fails to load, you will be taken back to your project page.